 Methylnaltrexone bromide is approved to treat:

 - Constipation caused by the use of opioids.
-It is used in patients with advanced disease whose condition has not gotten better with laxatives.
+It is used in adults with pain caused by cancer or treatment for cancer or by other advanced disease.

 More About Methylnaltrexone Bromide